 HIS-460: History Research Seminar

-HIS ELE - Students may select one History elective.
+HIS ELE - Students may select two 300-level History electives

 EDU-200: Introduction to Education